konome/IniFileStream/README.md

 #  INI File Stream
-A .ini file parser for .NET.
-Supports both read and write operations without the use of P/invoke.
+INI file parser for .NET.
+Provides a class to read and write to INI file streams without the use of P/invoke.